Types of Keys

 - Phone key - You can set up your personal phone as a "phone key" that communicates with Model 3 using Bluetooth.
 A phone key supports automatic locking and unlocking.

 - Key card - Tesla provides a key card that communicates with Model 3 using short range radio-frequency identification (RFID) signals.
-The key card is used to "authenticate" phone keys to work with Model 3 and to add or remove other key cards, phone keys, or key fobs.
-Unlike the phone key and key fob, the key card does not support automatic locking and unlocking.
+The key card is used to "authenticate" phone keys to work with Model 3 and to add or remove other keys.
+Unlike the phone key, the key card does not support automatic locking and unlocking.
 In situations where your phone key has a dead battery, or is lost or stolen, use your key card to unlock, drive, and lock Model 3.

-Model 3 supports a total of 19 keys, which can include phone keys, key cards, and up to four key fobs.
+Model 3 supports a total of 19 keys, which can include phone keys and key cards.

 Before you can use a phone to access Model 3, follow these steps to authenticate it: